open-forest-observatory/ofo-argo/README.md

 <br/>

 ### 5. Check Status of Kubernetes
+Connect to the master VM instance either through webshell or local IDE

 Kubernetes (k3s) have been pre-installed on each of the instances.

 View nodes in your cluster